mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 - Job Satisfaction score over 3

 Represents a minimum or maximum age value:
-- Lowest age in the dataset -->
+- Lowest age in the data set -->

 ## Sorting Data